Sunday, 10 December 2017

 Be about getting to know the people not just collecting contacts.
 Folks can smell such an agenda a mile off and tend not to like it even if they know that's the reason for the actual event!

 Finally, do not chase anyone.
 If you've made an attempt to speak with somebody and they (quite blatantly) show they're not interested, leave them be.
-There's plenty more people in the room/venue, I'm sure!
+There's plenty more people inside the room/venue, I'm sure!

 Written by Charley Jai - @charleyjaiuk